bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

                 git remote add upstream https://github.com/bokeh/bokeh.git
                 git fetch upstream

-    Now the necessary tags should be there, you can again with `git tag -l |tail`.
+    Now the necessary tags should be there, you can check again with `git tag -l |tail`.

 .. _contributor_guide_setup_creating_conda_env: